OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 .. _vector.miramon:

-ESRI Shapefile / DBF
+MiraMon (TO FINALIZE)
 ====================

-.. shortname:: MiraMon vector file
+.. shortname:: MiraMon

 .. built_in_by_default::

-All varieties of ESRI Shapefiles should be available for reading, creation and editing.
-The driver can also handle standalone
+All varieties of MiraMon files should be available for reading and creation.
-DBF files without associated .shp files.

 Normally the OGR Shapefile driver treats a whole directory of shapefiles as a dataset, and a single shapefile within that directory as a layer.